 Microbes are used in retting to obtain bast fibres.
 The soft tissues are removed from the fibre plant with the help of bacteria.

 The hard fibres are obtained by decortication and the soft fibres by ginning process as the machines remove the product from the plant.

-- Many plants that are rich source of fibres produce bast fibres, seed fibres and leaf fibres.
+- Many plants that are a ch source of fibres produce bast fibres, seed fibres and leaf fibres.